-WORKING with one sheet of parchment paper at a time, fold the sheet in hall to make a 12 \times 74-inch rectangle, creasing the edge, then unfold the paper.
-Spoon about 1 tablespoon of the mole on the bottom hall of the sheet, top with a fillet, then top the fillet with about 36 cup of mole.
+WORKING with one sheet of parchment paper at a time, fold the sheet in hall to make a $12 \times 70$ -inch rectangle, creasing the edge, then unfold the paper.
+Spoon about 1 tablespoon of the mole on the bottom half of the sheet, top with a fillet, then top the fillet with about 5 cup of mole.

 FOLD the top half of the sheet over the fillet.
-Starting at one corner of the crease, fold the edges of the sheet over, forming small triangular fields and following a semicircular path around the fillet leach fold should overlap the provious one), smoothing out the folds as you go and tacking the last fold under, until the fish is completely enclosed and the papillote is completely enclosed.
+Starting at one corner of the crease, fold the edges of the sheet over, forming small triangular fields and following a semicircular path around the fillet leach fold should overlap the provious one], smoothing out the folds as you go and tucking the last fold under, until the fish is completely enclosed and the papillote is completely enclosed.
 Repeat the procedure with the remaining fillets.
-Alternatively, you can put the fish and mule in simpler rectangular packages, making sure to leave a little room between the fish and the top of the package.
+Alternatively, you can put the fish and mule in simpler rectangular packages, making sure to leave a little room between the fish and the package.

 PUT the papillotes on the hot baking sharts, and bake until the packages are pulled and trembling, about 10 minutes.
-Open one package to check that the firsh is done, tiene takes again and serve the papillotes for guests to open themselves.
+Open one package to check that the finds is done, then close again and serve the popillotes for guests to open themselves.

-Serve it with Corn Tortillas (page 39), rice, beams, or any other side ynu like (pages 240-256).
+Serve it with Corn Tortillas (page 39), rice, beans, or any other side ynu like (pages 340-356).